ParkinsonLab/Architect/README.md

 * If you are not using a supercomputer, please do the following:

 	- Run the individual EC annotation tools then provide the results to Architect (You may use as an example the template scripts in scripts/individual_enzyme_annotation or even under scripts/individual_enz_annot_docker).
-More instructions are provided below for how this can be done.
+Details for how results from individual enzyme annotation tools can be provided to Architect are given [below](TODO).
 	- Comment out line 1 of TEMPLATE_run_reconstruction.sh.
 	- Comment out other lines starting with ``module load``.
 Instead add the corresponding package to the PATH variable.
 Make sure as you are doing so that you are not changing the line number where any remaining piece of code appears.

 ### Step 3: Complete set-up.

 Follow steps 2 onwards as detailed [above](#b-For-using-Architect-on-Niagara).

-TODO: MOVE THIS SECTION ELSEWHERE AS IT CAN BE USED FOR DOCKER.
-Results from individual enzyme annotation tools can be separately specified for use by Architect.
-For this, please concatenate the main results from each tool into a single file.
-(There is no need to do any special formatting to the raw results, such as removing headers.)
-More instructions are provided below (TODO) for how this option can be used.

 ## d.
 Downloading CPLEX (required if performing model reconstruction)